coderdannie/space-tourism-website/README.md

 ## Acknowledgments

-I want to use this medium to thank my brilliant teacher/tutor @kelvin Powell and John Smilga.
-Making the site responsive and accessible was a big thing for me at the start so I decided to take Kelvin's course which enlighten me more on how to build this project and i really learn a lot from his course as well.
-Am currently taking John Smilga react course on Udemy.
-I have learn greatly from building an e-commerce website together with him which also motivated me to take on this frontend mentor challenge
+I want to use this medium to thank my brilliant teachers/tutor @kelvin Powell and John Smilga.
+Making the site responsive and accessible was a big thing for me at the start so I decided to take Kelvin's course which enlighten me more on how to build this project and I learn a lot from his course as well.
+Am currently taking John Smilga's React course on Udemy.
+I have learned extensively by building an e-commerce website together with him which also motivated me to take on this frontend mentor challenge.